The Justice Statement

 For the full list of claims that the ECT can hear, please refer to the

-First and Second Schedule to the Employment Claims Act.
+First, Second and Third Schedules to the Employment Claims Act.

 A claim may only be filed against a Respondent